Everest Base Camp Helicopter Tour

 Both Nepal and Tibet have 5 stars hotels and resorts in Major cities like Kathmandu Dwarika hotel and resort, Pokhara Fishtail lodge or Tiger mountain resort, chitwan Tharu village by Tiger tops, Nagarkot Club himalaya, Dhulikhel Dwarika and Lhasa St. Regis and Shangrila.
 Bhutan has very good Luxury hotels similar to 5 stars like Uma paro and punakha, Taj Tashi, Le meredian Paro and Thimpu, Dhensa resort, Aman kora resorts but cost are different than regular five stars.
 All luxury brand hotels have special rates so need to choose and book in advance.
 We offer luxury trips Nepal Tibet Bhutan based on best available luxury resorts, hotels transportation and other facilities.

-Read More…: Nepal Tibet Bhutan overland classic tour
+Read More…: Nepal, Tibet, Bhutan tour – overland classic trip

 Tibet Tour